Aidan Turner

 Aidan Turner (born 19 June 1983) is an Irish actor.
-He played the roles of Ross Poldark in the 2015–2019 BBC adaptation of The Poldark Novels by Winston Graham, Dante Gabriel Rossetti in Desperate Romantics, Ruairí McGowan in The Clinic, and John Mitchell in the supernatural drama series Being Human.
-He played Kíli in The Hobbit film series (2012–2014).
+He began his career in the RTÉ medical drama The Clinic (2008–2009) and the BBC series Desperate Romantics (2009).
+He later gained attention for co-starring as one of the main leads in the popular BBC Three series Being Human (2009–2011), and for playing the dwarf Kíli in Peter Jackson’s The Hobbit trilogy (2012–2014), before starring as Ross Poldark in Poldark (2015–2019).

-Early life
+Early life and education

-Turner was born at home in Clondalkin, a suburban town of Dublin.
+Aidan Turner was born at home in Clondalkin, a suburban town of Dublin, on 19 June 1983.
 The family moved later to Walkinstown.

-Turner attended secondary school at St Mac Dara's Community College in Templeogue before leaving to join his older brother at Firhouse Community College.
-Turner has stated: "I probably wasn't a great student.
-I had a car when I was 17, so I used to just run out of school when I could, jump in the car and go play pool in Tallaght.
-I don't know how I knew, but I convinced myself that my [final exam] results were never going to matter to me."
+Turner attended secondary school at St Mac Dara's Community College in Templeogue before leaving to join his older brother at Firhouse Community College, where, he said, he "probably wasn't a great student".

 Before becoming an actor, Turner was a successful ballroom dancer, once obtaining third place in the adult section of the Irish National Championships.
 After finishing secondary school, he briefly worked as an apprentice electrician, alongside his father.
 After he saw a notice up in Dublin's Gaiety School of Acting, and having become interested in acting while working in a cinema, he applied.
 He graduated from the Gaiety School of Acting in 2004.